tconfrey/BrainTool/overview.md

 title: BrainTool Philosophy
 layout: default
 tagline: The Topic Manager for your Online Life
-description: BrainTool organizes things you want to remember and get back to.
-Its also a better way to control your browser.
+description: BrainTool goes beyond bookmarks to organize the things you want to remember and get back to.
 Free and private.
 Download now!
 audience: nonuser
 ---